 Rapid Reload

 It’s important in this situation to stay on target.
-1. It makes sure you’re able to get in back in the fight much quicker without having to reset everything again and 2.
-It prevents the target from realizing you’re out of ammo until you’re reloaded and sending bullet their way again.
+1. It makes sure you’re able to get back in the fight much quicker without having to reset everything again and 2.
+It prevents the target from realizing you’re out of ammo until you’re reloaded and sending bullets their way again.

-Step 1: Release magazine with your firing hand—at the same time you’re reaching for a fresh magazine with your non-firing hand.
+Step 1: Release the magazine with your firing hand—at the same time you’re reaching for a fresh magazine with your non-firing hand.

 Step 2: Insert fresh magazine—no need to grab the empty mag off the ground when you’re in the heat of the battle.